StackVista/stackstate-docs/use/checks-and-monitors/add-a-monitor.md

 {% endtab %}
 {% endtabs %}

-Upon removal, all health states associated with the Monitor will also be removed.
+Upon removal, all health states associated with the monitor will also be removed.

 ## Monitor functions